 Summary: Medical Virtual Reality

-Throughout the past 50 years, the capabilities within science, health and medicine has expanded significantly and like VR, it looks like we’re constantly finding new ways to improve.
+Throughout the past 50 years, the capabilities of science, health, and medicine have expanded significantly and like VR, it looks like we’re constantly finding new ways to improve.
 It seems almost a daily occurrence now, that technology finds a way to accelerate the way we operate within our healthcare facilities.
 We’re thankful (and truthfully excited to see) that immersive technology has some practical usage towards healing the world as well.

 We thank you for your visit to this list of incredible uses of medical virtual reality.
 If you happen to have stumbled across something exciting in the field of health and medicine that ought to be on our list, let us know in the comments section below.